Azure/fta-ai-learning/ai_architectural_considerations.md

 Increase scale and performance | Scale/performance may depend on many factors, for example a number of users or geographic availability
 Compliance and governance | Making AI/ML model comply with government or corporate policies

+## Getting Started with AI

+Your business may be just beginning with AI

 ## Contributing